MicrosoftLearning/MS-4014-Build-a-foundation-to-extend-Microsoft-365-Copilot/Instructions/Labs/LAB_01_configure-connections-in-admin-center.md

 ### Task 3: Open the Microsoft admin center

 1. Open a new Microsoft Edge browser tab.
-In your Microsoft Edge browser, go to the **Microsoft 365 Home** page by entering the following URL in the address bar: **<https://portal.office.com>**
+In your Microsoft Edge browser, go to the **Microsoft 365 Home** page by entering the following URL in the address bar: **https://portal.office.com**
 1. In the **Sign in** dialog box, enter the **Administrative Username** provided by your lab hosting provider for your Microsoft 365 trial tenant.
 The username should be in the form of **<admin@xxxxxZZZZZZ.onmicrosoft.com>**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
 Select **Next**.

-**Note:** In the lab instructions that appear in your Virtual Machine lab environment, your lab hosting provider may allow you to select a **Type text** (or equivalent) button next to resource data such as usernames, passwords, PowerShell commands, and other data that must be entered throughout the course of these labs.
-Other lab hosting providers may provide an alternative method, such as the ability to copy and paste in the information.
-Take advantage of this functionality to save yourself from having to manually enter the information.

 1. In the **Enter password** dialog box, enter the predefined **Administrative Password** provided by your lab hosting provider and then select **Sign in**.
 1. Your lab hosting provider may or may not have configured the Admin account to require a new password at sign-in.
 If they did, then an **Update your password** dialog box appears.
 Enter the **Administrative Password** provided by your lab hosting provider in the **Current password** field, and then enter the New Administrative Password in the **New password** and **Confirm password** fields and select **Sign in**.
 1. The **Welcome to Microsoft 365** page appears in your Microsoft Edge browser in the **Home | Microsoft 365** tab.
 This page is the MOD Administrator's Microsoft 365 home page.